 100 x Ovulation Strip Tests + 100 x Strip Test Collection Cups

 Gone are the days when couples used to try to conceive blindly.
 Many women today prefer using ovulation strip tests to detect impending ovulation, so you should consider using them too.
-These are urine-based tests that one can use at home resemble pregnancy test kits.
-You can use either pee on the tip method or take a urine sample and dip the strip into the urine to know whether you are about to ovulate or not.
+These urine-based tests that one can use at home resemble pregnancy test kits.
+You can either pee on the tip method or take a urine sample and dip the strip into the urine to know whether you are about to ovulate.

-Fertility2Family Ovulation Strip Tests are one of the easiest and least invasive ways to understand your menstrual cycle.
+Fertility2Family Australian Ovulation Strip Tests are among the most accessible and least invasive ways to understand your menstrual cycle.
 Our ovulation tests provide 99.9% accurate results, making it easier to know if you will be ovulating soon.

-They test at 25mIU/ml, which means they cannot miss a luteinizing hormone surge.
+They test at 25mIU/ml, so they cannot miss a luteinising hormone surge.
 Besides, all tests are wrapped individually and sealed.
 So, consider buying this 100 x ovulation strip test package today to test as many times as you want and increase your chances of conceiving.

 How do ovulation test strips predict your most fertile days?

-An ovulation test strip works by detecting the female hormone levels, also known as luteinizing hormone (LH), in a urine sample.
-This hormone is usually released just before ovulation occurs, and it triggers the ovaries to release an egg.
+An ovulation test strip detects female hormone levels, or luteinising hormone (LH), in a urine sample.
+This hormone is usually released just before ovulation, triggering the ovaries to release an egg.
 Identifying an LH surge will make it easy to pinpoint the most fertile days in a woman’s cycle and schedule sexual activities accordingly.

 How do ovulation predictors work?

-As mentioned above, ovulation strips are designed to detect luteinizing hormone levels in urine.
-The test strip contains a chemical that reacts to the luteinizing hormone in the urine sample.
+As mentioned above, ovulation strips are designed to detect luteinising hormone levels in urine.
+The test strip contains a chemical reacting to the urine sample’s luteinising hormone.
 This is shown in a line on the test strip.
-If the test line is darker than the control line, then it means that you are having a peak LH surge and are likely to ovulate in the next 24-48 hours.
+If the test line is darker than the control line, you have a peak LH surge and are likely to ovulate in the next 24-48 hours.

 Like a pregnancy test strip, ovulation predictors have a control line and a test line.
-The control line shows that the test kit is working as expected, and enough urine has been absorbed to conduct the test.
-So if the test line is darker, it means you got a positive result and have a higher chance of getting pregnant.
+The control line shows that the test kit works as expected and enough urine has been absorbed to conduct the test.
+So if the test line is darker, you get a positive result and have a higher chance of getting pregnant.

 When is the best time to start testing?

-After taking ovulation tests, the key to getting positive results is understanding your menstrual cycle.
-Start by determining the length of your menstrual cycle, which starts on the first day of your menstrual bleeding, to the last day before the next period starts.
+After taking ovulation tests, understanding your menstrual cycle is key to getting positive results.
+Start by determining the length of your menstrual cycle, from the first day of your menstrual bleeding to the last day before the next period starts.
 Reflecting over the last few months will help you know your cycle length and determine if you have a regular or irregular menstrual cycle.
 Ovulation usually occurs on the 14th day of your cycle, so you should start testing a few days before this date to avoid missing the LH surge.